 Topiary fruit tree with a long trunk and a bowl-shaped crown that was hollow in the middle

-Towards the end of the 18th century, there were over two hundred artistically clipped fruit trees in the gardens of the Residenz.
-Several of the espalier fruit trees on the terrace walls of the East Garden continued to be replaced well into the first half of the 20th century, but were then however abandoned.
-As well reviving the tradition of clipped fruit trees, the Palace Department also eventually intends to show the cultivation of vegetables in the kitchen garden.
+Towards the end of the 18th century, there were several hundred artistically clipped fruit trees in the gardens of the Residence.
+The espalier fruit trees on the terrace walls of the East Garden continued to be replaced well into the first half of the 20th century, but were then however abandoned.